nielskee/draft-articles/TechnicalHiringPart2.md

 > the light is."

 Just because there's light to see by, it doesn't mean you're looking in the right place.

-It's a measure of some attributes of an artifact, not of a person.
-You're measuring _something about the code_.
-It's a proxy measure at best, and not a particularly good one.

-- The elusive property of changeability of code - being able to keep the code in a state where it's resilient in the face of change.
+Here's where we want to look:

+- Changeability and maintainability of code.

+- Clean code and simple design.

-- How our candidate works collaboratively to reach a solution.
-Nothing.
+- Ability to find a solution by working collaboratively.

-- Using agile development, baby steps in.
-Nothing.
-In fact, you can't even write tests in any standard unit test framework.
+- Working in small increments, driven by tests.

-- Readability and naming in the code ?
-Nothing.
+- Readability and naming in the code.

-No, if you need to do online code tests, pair using the excellent CyberDojo instead.

-Timing / beat the clock.
-If having developers code quickly under pressure is so important to you that you give it such a prominent part of , you're probably horrible people, and I for one wouldn't want to work for you.

-In time, I think these tools will go the same way as the annual performance review : something that had its moment.
+Platforms where developers code against a clock is no way of assessing these important skills.
+In time, I think these platforms will go the same way as the annual performance review.
+Something that had its moment.
 A good idea at the time, maybe, but we've found a better way now and don't need it anymore.

-You should worry also about the message these tools send to candidates.
-At some point, each person applying for a role with your company has pictured themselves working there.
-They may know people who work there already.
-They're bought into your ethos,

-We should be more human.

-So when should we use them?
-Use this handy reference guide to help you
-decide:

-- Never.
+- If you need to run a coding assessment remotely, look to use the excellent CyberDojo instead : a platform that emphasises TDD and small steps.

+- If the emphasis on algorithms is very important to the sort of work you do, there are better ways of running these interviews : more in the next post on that.

 ## Coding Assignments